SamWindell/Signet/README.md

 - Organising many audio files - whether that be renaming them, or sorting into subfolders.
 This is often needed so that samples can be easily understood by a sampler.

 ### Limitations
-- Currently only supports reading and writing WAVE and FLAC files.
+- Currently only supports reading and writing WAV and FLAC files.
 - The filename globbing always searches recursively down through folders - there is not yet an option to only scan the top folder.

 ### Building